 I’ve got a thing for Mexican food.
 I love the spectrum of flavors, from the spicy peppers to the citrusy lime…and everything in between.
 The “in between” here, involves salty, creamy cheese, herby cilantro and smokey chipotle.
 Something like this taco can cover all of my tastebuds’ demands!

-This is a meal I usually make in a giant skillet on the stove top.
+This is a meal I usually make in a giant skillet on the stove top (see Notes below).
 But, it’s summer…and I’m sneaky!
 Grilling the veggies gets me that great charred flavor that I love, but it also gets my husband out on the deck, basically cooking the whole dinner, while I act really busy in the kitchen with a Frozen Pineapple Margarita!
 I really hope he doesn’t read this post or my days of slacking are over.

 Chipotle Grilled Vegetable Tacos